-Signs be erected in cemeteries "Dogs to be kept on a leash at all times" "Please clean up after your dog."
+Signs be erected in cemeteries " Dogs to be kept on a leash at all times" "Please clean up after your dog."

-All signs erected within the borough's cemeteries are of the same style and standard as other Borough signage.
+All signs erected within the borough's cemeteries are of the same style and standard.

 - 7.1.3 Information regarding the usage and disposal of plastic bottles in cemeteries is produced for users.
 The information could be included within a Regulations Guidance booklet for users of cemeteries.
-All Funeral Directors are provided with a copy of the booklet. - 7.1.4 The Policies and procedures for the usage of cemeteries within the borough are tightened up and a zero tolerance approach is applied. - 7.1.5 The Scrutiny Panel welcomed and noted the pristine condition of the war graves.
+All Funeral Directors could be provided with a copy of the booklet. - 7.1.4 The Policies and procedures for the usage of cemeteries within the borough are tightened up and a zero tolerance approach is applied. - 7.1.5 The Scrutiny Panel welcomed and noted the pristine condition of the war graves.

-- 7.1.6 Consideration is given to the issuing to Funeral Directors based in the borough of Northampton, key passes, to the chapels in Towcester Road and Kingthorpe cemeteries. - 7.1.7 The facility of the chapels at Kingsthorpe and Towcester Road cemeteries are promoted.

-- 7.1.8 The lack of burial space is addressed and potential new sites are investigated, for example, consideration is given to re-categorising the borough owned land (currently categorised as commercial land) that edges the cemetery at Dallington as further cemetery land. - 7.1.9 A feasibility study is undertaken into the requirement of a new large crematorium and cemetery for the town that offers the required services and facilities.
+- 7.1.6 Consideration is given to the issuing to Funeral Directors based in the borough of Northampton, key passes, to the chapels in Towcester Road and Kingthorpe cemeteries. - 7.1.7 The facility of the chapels at Kingsthorpe and Towcester Road cemeteries are promoted. - 7.1.8 The provision of standpipes, instead of the water butts and water bottles is investigated. - 7.1.9 The lack of burial space is addressed and potential new sites are investigated, for example, consideration is given to re-categorising the borough owned land (currently categorised as commercial land) that edges the cemetery at Dallington as further cemetery land. - 7.1.10 A feasibility study is undertaken into the requirement of a new crematorium for the town is investigated.